-- Address space is divided into five spaces - A maximum linear 2 Mbytes for on-chip ROM effective mode, and a maximum linear 4-Mbyte for on-chip ROM ineffective mode for address space CS0 - A maximum linear 4 Mbytes for each of the address spaces CS1-CS3 - A maximum linear 16 Mbytes for DRAM dedicated space - Bus width can be selected for each space (8, 16, or 32 bits) - Wait states can be inserted by software for each space - Wait states can be inserted via the \overline{WAIT} pin in external memory spee accesses. - Outputs control signals for each space according to the type of memory connected - On-chip ROM and RAM interfaces - On-chip RAM access of 32 bits in 1 state - On-chip ROM access of 32 bits in 1 state - Direct interface to DRAM - Multiplexes row/column addresses according to DRAM capacity - Supports high-speed page mode and RAS down mode - Access control for each type of memory, peripheral LSI - Address/data multiplex function - Refresh - Supports CAS-before-RAS refresh (auto-refresh) and self-refresh - Refresh counter can be used as an interval timer - Interrupt request generated upon compare match (CMI interrupt request signal)
+- Address space is divided into five spaces - A maximum linear 2 Mbytes for CS0 address space in modes with on-chip ROM enabled, and a maximum linear 4 Mbytes in modes with on-chip ROM disabled - A maximum linear 4 Mbytes for each of address spaces CS1, CS2, and CS3 - A maximum linear 16 Mbytes for DRAM dedicated space - Bus width can be selected for each space (8 or 16 bits) - Wait states can be inserted by software for each space - Wait states can be inserted via the \overline{WAIT} pin in external memory space accesses - Outputs control signals for each space according to the type of memory connected - On-chip ROM/RAM interfaces - On-chip RAM access of 32 bits in 1 state - On-chip ROM access of 32 bits in 1 state - Direct interface to DRAM - Multiplexes row/column addresses according to DRAM capacity - Supports high-speed page mode and RAS down mode - Access control for each type of memory, peripheral LSI - Address/data multiplex function - Refresh - Supports CAS-before-RAS refresh (auto-refresh) and self-refresh - Refresh counter can be used as an interval timer - Interrupt request generated upon compare match (CMI interrupt request signal)

-Figure 10.1 shows the BSC block diagram.
+Figure 8.1 shows the BSC block diagram.

-Figure 10.1 BSC Block Diagram
+Figure 8.1 BSC Block Diagram

-Table 10.1 shows the bus state controller pin configuration.
+Table 8.1 shows the bus state controller pin configuration.